waxx567/django-practice/README.md

 ## 🤖 Introduction

 StudyBuddy is a web application that allows you to create and join study rooms with your friends.
+A sort of a Discord clone.
 You can chat, share files, and collaborate on projects in real-time.
 Get started by creating a new room or joining an existing one.

 ## ⚙️ Tech Stack